Chingu-Solo/solo-koala-66/project.md

 Clicking the reset icon in the upper right corner of major navigation will reset page (clears inputs, and resets size) without reloading the page itself

-Clicking the listview icon toggles listview
+Clicking the listview icon toggles Listview/GridView (Default grid view) Click list icon to change to list view .
+Double click grid icon to change list view back to grid view

 Clicking the dark/light circles will toggle dark/light modes, respectively